opnsense/docs/source/manual/how-tos/bind.rst

 :DNS Forwarders:
-    A list of IP addresses BIND will forward unknown dns request to.
+    A list of IP addresses BIND will forward unknown DNS request to.
 If empty BIND tries to resolve directly via the root servers.
 :Logsize in MB:
     The amount for each logfile it can grow.